All Episodes

 You bet.

-Hey, Rush, you're you're America's force multiplier of freedom, and we appreciate your service to our country.
+Hey, Rush, you are America's force multiplier of freedom, and we appreciate your service to our country.

-I think that actually shows another sign of weakness in our in the way we conduct warfare.
+Hey, Rush, this recent authorization by President Bush to capture and kill Iranians, I think that actually shows another sign of weakness in the way we conduct warfare.

-Right, because we have there have been reports since August of 2005 that the Iranians have been shipping in IEDs, uh and now we're just taking care of this business eighteen months later, or at least making it public.
+Right, because there have been reports since August of 2005 that the Iranians have been shipping in IEDs, and now we're just taking care of this business 18 months later, or at least making it public.

 And I think if speed is the essence of warfare, and if it takes us this long to respond to the enemy, how in the world are we going to win this war?